-I record video lessons 26,2% 🔻
+I record video lessons 26,2%

-Other methods used 19% of teachers (n = 689) in the open question indicated methods and tools used for conducting distance education other than those mentioned in the cafeteria. iPnet iveboard Inst St ivewebi ne eeting Googl eForms Khan cademy as etwinning
+Other methods used 19% of teachers (n = 689) in the open question indicated methods and tools used for conducting distance education other than those mentioned in the cafeteria.

 All for students The pandemic situation clearly shows that the job of a teacher in Poland is primarily a calling, not a profession.
 The respondents have repeatedly emphasised that it is not easy for them, but they try their best not to disappoint their students.
-Regulations regarding the functioning of schools during a pandemic do not mention anything in relation to conducting distance lessons but distance education.
-Despite this, as many as 27% of teachers (n = 984) indicate conducting online lessons as their main method of work, and 30% use it.
-The vast majority of teachers use more than one method of distance education despite the increased time consumption.
+Regulations regarding the functioning of schools during the pandemic did not require teachers to conduct online lessons.
+Despite this, as many as 27% of teachers (n = 984) indicate conducting such lessons as their main method of work, and additional 30% use it as a supplementary method.
+The vast majority of teachers use more than one method of distance education, despite the fact that this makes teaching more time-consuming for them.
 They are mainly motivated by the desire to facilitate and improve the learning process for children.

 I opened all communication channels to facilitate contact for children and parents.
 I use everything to make it easier for them to embrace this new type of education.
 Online consultation via Skype with students, the online gradebook, e-mail, Messenger, I created a Padlet.
 I've designed instructions for everything and allowed multiple forms of contact.
-(IDI, F, over 11 years of teaching, public school, Łódź) SPOŁ ED 7.
+(IDI, F, over 11 years of teaching, public school, Łódź) ED ED CENTRUM CYFROWE 7.
 Other issues The described problems are not the only challenges faced by teachers conducting distance education.
-Among the problems indicated in the survey (open question about problems other than those mentioned in the cafeteria) the most frequently mentioned issues included the following: - Fear of failure to implement the core curriculum and consequences exerted from the regional educational authority; - Bureaucracy (extensive reporting that consumes a lot of time); - Lack of clear guidelines from the management or ministry on how to implement distance education; - Fear of making the image public and hate speech; - Fear of pay cuts and frustration with unpaid overtime; - The problem with giving grades (Who is assessed?
-How to verify independence?); - Psychological problems their own and students';
+Among the problems indicated in the survey (open question about problems other than those mentioned in the cafeteria) the most frequently mentioned issues included the following: - Fear of failure to implement the core curriculum and consequences exerted from the regional educational authority; - Bureaucracy (extensive reporting that consumes a lot of time); - Lack of clear guidelines from the school management or the Ministry on distance teaching; - Fear of online hate - Fear of pay cuts and frustration with unpaid overtime; - The problem with grading (Who is assessed?
+How to verify independent work?); - Psychological problems their own and students';